 - 1.1 Every local authority has a duty to secure sufficient school places and equally parents have a duty to ensure their child receives a suitable education.
 The majority of parents will apply for school places at the normal point of transfer; however, there are occasions where parents need to utilise the in-year application process. - 1.2 The purpose of this Secondary Fair Access Protocol (FAP) is to ensure that outside the normal admissions round identified above unplaced and vulnerable children, and those who are having difficulty in securing a school place in-year, are allocated a school place as quickly as possible.
-This is why the School Admissions Code requires every local authority to have in place a FAP, developed in partnership with local schools. - 1.3 This includes participation by all admission authorities i.e. each trust, with each making available a representative who will be authorised to be part of the discussion and decision making process on placing children via the Protocol and admitting pupils when asked to do so in accordance with the protocol even when the school is full.
-The School Admissions Code also makes clear that, in agreeing this Secondary FAP, no school including those with available places should be asked to take a disproportionate number of children who have been permanently excluded from other schools, who display challenging behaviour (see Annex 3), or who are placed via the Protocol. - 1.4 This Doncaster Secondary FAP therefore exists to ensure that the needs of children and young people, who have difficulty in securing a school place, are met appropriately and efficiently through enrolment in a mainstream school setting, minimising the time that pupils spend out of school.
-The FAP has been developed to operate in a fair and transparent way so that the system is underpinned by consistency, openness and honesty that has the confidence of schools, children and young people and parents/carers. - 1.5 It is important that all schools are asked to admit a balance of pupils under the protocol.
-When making decision panel members should take into account that no school should be asked to take a disproportionate number of pupils who have either been excluded from other schools, or who have been considered at Secondary IYFAP because they are viewed as being hard to place.
-The framework supports the equitable distribution of vulnerable learners into provision, with proportionate needs-led weighting criteria. - 1.6 All schools recognise their collective responsibility for all pupils and will work collaboratively to manage pupils with challenging behaviour, involving multi-agency support, accessed where appropriate.
-All members will work together to secure commitment to the inclusion agenda and to reduce exclusion from schools.
+This is why the School Admissions Code requires every local authority to have in place a FAP, developed in partnership with local schools. - 1.3 This includes participation by all admission authorities i.e., each trust, with each making available a representative who will be authorised to be part of the discussion and decision-making process on placing children via the Protocol and admitting pupils when asked to do so in accordance with the protocol even when the school is full.
+The School Admissions Code also makes clear that, in agreeing this Secondary FAP, no school including those with available places should be asked to take a disproportionate number of children who have been permanently excluded from other schools, who display challenging behaviour, or who are placed via the Protocol. - 1.4 This Doncaster Secondary FAP therefore exists to ensure that the needs of children and young people, who have difficulty in securing a school place, are met appropriately and efficiently through enrolment in a mainstream school setting, minimising the time that pupils spend out of school.
+The FAP has been developed to operate in a fair and transparent way so that the system is underpinned by consistency, openness and honesty that has the confidence of schools, children and young people and parents/carers. - 1.5 This Doncaster Secondary FAP should be read and considered separately from the Doncaster Primary FAP, as they are designed to meet and address the specific issues relating to the different phases of education.